-Judenburg is situated at an altitude of 737 m at the western end of the Aichfeld plain at the river Mur in Upper Styria.
+Judenburg is situated at an elevation of 737 m at the western end of the Aichfeld plain at the river Mur in Upper Styria.
 The municipality has a population of about 10,350 (2004).
 Judenburg is the seat of the administration of the district Murtal.

 Strettweg in the vicinity of Judenburg was the site of one of the most important archeological finds in Styria, made in 1851 in a monumental princely burial mound of the Hallstatt period.
 The bronze sculpture represents a group of human figures on a vehicle, grouped around a female figure (32 cm) holding a bronze bowl.
 The object ("Strettweger Kultwagen") dates from about 600 BC.
 A further find was a hoard of 2,800 coins (Antoninianae) of the Roman period.